 How do you get to know customers?

-For example, If you’re IKEA, you may use demographics like house value to determine what ranges are affordable for a particular persona.
+You can do this by creating Buyer Personas, semi-fictional representations of your buyer that you believe are accurate.
+For example, If you’re a home furniture wholesaler, you may use demographics like house value to determine what ranges are affordable for a particular persona.

+If your targeted Buyer Persona is male, their interests could be BBQs and lawnmowers, whereas, a woman might be interested in interior design.
 It’s up to you to build a solid knowledge base, so you know how to market your products.

-4. Start making warm contact
+Start making warm contact

 Who has ever asked to be cold called or receive unsolicited emails?
 Why would you want to connect with someone you’ve never met when you don’t know where they’ve got your contact information from?

 It puts people on the defence instantly.
 Even if someone buys something from you as a result of cold marketing tactics, they’ll still feel cheated after.
-Cold contact is salesly and will start with a poor sales rep reciting a robotic script constructed by their Sales Manager.
+Cold contact is "salesy" and will start with a poor sales rep reciting a robotic script constructed by their Sales Manager.